scottpdawson/scottpdawson/pages/writing.md

 ## The Art of Working Remotely

-{% pictureRt "/images/2019/06/cover-ipad-mock-e1561109317865.png", "The Art of Working Remotely" %}
+{% pictureRt "/images/writing/aowr-cover.jpg", "" %}

-[The Art of Working Remotely](https://artofworkingremotely.com/book/) is about my experience working from home since 1998.
-That's {% yearsRemoteWorking %} years.
+**The Art of Working Remotely** is about my experience working from home since 1998.
+That's {% yearsRemoteWorking %} years of remote work!
 I published it on July 25, 2019, and it's had a fantastic reception in the remote work community (which, let's face it, grew a little in 2020).

-> People aren’t typically taught how to thrive in a distributed workplace.
-Remote workers have to learn on their own.
-Discover how to set up a quality workspace.
-Learn the behaviors and practices that contribute to remote worker success.
-You, too, can thrive in a distributed workplace.

-I would be so grateful for a review at [Amazon](https://www.amazon.com/dp/1733991301) or [Goodreads](https://www.goodreads.com/book/show/46848606-the-art-of-working-remotely).
+[Read more about the project](/writing/aowr/).

 ## Undo

-I'm on track to finish my fiction novel by September 2021.

-> Corey lives in Morley, Oregon.
-His family is well known for winemaking and ranching in this rural Willamette Valley town.
-After tragedy strikes, he discovers a device that allows him to jump back in time.
-Will the power of undoing his actions get him what he wants?
-Or, does Corey learn there are some things you cannot fix?

-I'm [keeping track of my progress each week](/writing/undo), since they've seemed to fly by since I started writing the second draft of the book on January 25, 2021.
+{% pictureRt "/images/writing/barn.jpg", "" %}

+I finished writing my debut fiction novel, **Undo**, in September 2021.
+It's currently with beta readers and I cannot wait to bring it to a wider audience!
+[Read more about the project](/writing/undo/).

 ## #365DayDraw